 - Set up an email list

-- Build and nurture that email list
+- Build and nurture through emails

 - Get to know them and how you can help them

 - Survey them and use their answers to develop your product idea and content